Freedom of Information

 The NIHR, Evaluation, Trials and Studies (NETS) programmes, fund valuable independent research for health and social care decision makers.
 They are managed by the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), based at the University of Southampton.

 The Freedom of Information Act 2000, which came fully into force on 1 January 2005, gives the public a legal right to obtain information held by public authorities and universities, including the NETSCC.
 The Act places a number of obligations on public authorities, and sets out exemptions to that right.

 NETSCC fully supports the intentions of the Act and we aim to be as open as possible in informing others about how we conduct our business.
-NETSCC is based at the University of Southampton and manages a number of research programmes on behalf of the NIHR, which is part of the Department of Health.
-As such the programme’s annual report and research findings are incorporated into the Department of Health Freedom of Information publication scheme.
+NETSCC is based at the University of Southampton and manages a number of research programmes on behalf of the NIHR, which is part of the Department of Health and Social Care.
+As such the programme’s annual report and research findings are incorporated into the Department of Health and Social Care Freedom of Information publication scheme.